CAS ETH in Regenerative Materials - Hygrothermal Specialisation

 Four Modules focused on Hygrothermal aspects

-The second set of lectures gives an overview of the materials' diversity from resource to implementation, with synthesis of their hygrothermal properties:
+The first week introduces the main regenerative materials this programme will focus on with an overview of the materials' diversity from resource to implementation, and a synthesis of their hygrothermal properties::

 - Fibers: straw bales (wheat, rice...), wool and rigid panels (wood, sheep, hemp, cotton, flax, jute…), bulk fibers (straw, cellulose, hemp…);

-- Earth: Plasters, blocs (adobe, CEB), monolith walls (rammed earth, cob, wattle and daub...);
+- Earth: Plasters, blocs (adobe, CEB), monolith walls (rammed earth, poured earth, cob, wattle and daub...);

 Details of this Continuing Education Programme